BCharash/Memora/docs/design-journal.md

 ## metadata.js

-Responsible for extracting metadata from M4A files.
+Responsible for extracting metadata from supported audio files.

+For Apple Voice Memos, it can extract the recording date/time and Voice Memo UUID from embedded MP4 metadata.
+For more generic browser-decodable audio, duration is available even when recording-date or UUID metadata is not.

 Important information includes: